axibase/atsd/sql/sql-console.md

 ### Decimal Precision

 This setting rounds numeric values to the specified number of decimal places.
-It applies to columns of decimal data types: `float`, `double`, and `decimal`.
-When enabled, the setting is highlighted in light blue.
+Decimal precision applies to columns of decimal data types: `float`, `double`, and `decimal`.
+When enabled, **SQL Console** highlights the setting in light blue.

 To disable rounding, revert the setting to `-1`.